Classification of Rigid Irregular $G_2$-Connections: On connections of type

 \scalebox{0.6}{ }

 In the last row we obtain a contradiction as the rank of the system is $1$, but its monodromy at $2\alpha$ resp. $-2\alpha$ is $\J(2)$.
-In the next section we will construct irreducible rigid $G_2$-connections in the four cases that are left which leads to the proof of the complete classification theorem for irreducible rigid irregular $G_2$-connections.
+In the next section we will construct irreducible rigid $G_2$-connections in the four cases that are left which leads to the proof of the classification theorem for irreducible rigid irregular $G_2$-connections with slopes with numerator $1$.